lukemorton/adele.js/README.md

 broke and you should check to see if you install it properly.

 Now you've got node installed which comes with NPM, you can install your dependencies.
-From within the `adele/` directory you install this project at you should run the command:
+From within the `adele/` directory where you installed this project you should run the command:

 ```
 npm install